Contributed By ACSV Legal

 In some cases, a foreign PE investor may be compelled to co-invest with a local company because the investment sector is restricted.
 Normally PE investors will attempt to secure the largest stake possible, and will sometimes attempt to use loopholes in the investment law to structure around any restrictions.

 Given the relatively small size of PE deals in Vietnam, it is not common for multiple PE investors to invest in the same deal.
-In some cases, where local or regional funds identify a deal that is too big for them, the fund may invite their limited partners to invest directly into the deal, which may be appealing to a limited partner from the same industry sector.
+In some cases, where local or regional funds identify a deal that is too big for them, the fund may invite their limited partners to invest directly into the deal, which may appeal to a limited partner from the same industry sector.

 Consideration structures vary from deal to deal in Vietnam and locked-box, completion accounts and fixed-price structures are all common.